AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 • A lack of digital agility can hinder the industry's response to global health crises (see: COVID-19), which demand swift adaptation and innovation.

-Fortunately, artificial intelligence (AI) offers a powerful catalyst for the pharmaceutical industry.
+Fortunately, artificial intelligence offers a powerful catalyst for the pharmaceutical industry.
 It enables innovation beyond drug discovery and into broader operations and the value chain.

 Artificial intelligence in the pharmaceutical industry: Evaluating emerging opportunities